 How much is transport in Lapland?

-We travelled to Lapland from the UK, where there are direct flights from London Gatwick to Rovaniemi with easyJet, and indirect Finnair flights via Helsinki.
-We paid £106 for return flights with easyJet, booked three months in advance.
-But prices rose to over £300 a month before, so it’s good to book as early as you can as flights are limited.
+We travelled to Lapland from the UK, where there are direct flights from London Gatwick to Rovaniemi with easyJet and Norwegian, and indirect Finnair flights via Helsinki.
+We paid £108 for return flights with easyJet, booked three months in advance.
+But prices rose to over £300 a month before, so it’s good to book early as flights are limited.

 What’s the price of activities in Lapland?